BurningAl15/APLV-SafeBite-Landing/README.md

 This project explores a modern tech stack focused on accessibility, internationalization (i18n), and SEO optimization.

+## 📱 Product Overview: SafeBite

+SafeBite is an essential mobile companion for families living with **Cow's Milk Protein Allergy (CMPA/APLV)**.
+The app simplifies grocery shopping by providing:

+- **Instant Ingredient Scanning:** Using local OCR to identify hidden dairy derivatives (casein, whey, etc.) in seconds.
+- **100% Offline Intelligence:** No internet required—works perfectly inside supermarkets or basements where signal is weak.
+- **Privacy-First Design:** All image processing happens on-device; no personal data or photos are ever sent to external servers.
+- **Peace of Mind:** Designed to reduce the anxiety of label reading and prevent accidental allergic reactions.

 ## 🚀 Key Technical Features

 ### 🌍 Internationalization (i18n)